-Here is this week’s list of short stories, articles, recipes, and other links from my favourite corners of the web.
+Happy Holidays!
+Here is this week’s gigantic list of comic strips, articles, recipes, and other links from my favourite corners of the web.

 I have been slowly collecting all of these Christmas, Hanukkah, and other winter-holiday-themed links since last March, so there are more of them than usual.
 I hope you enjoy reading them as much as i enjoyed finding them for you.